Mitochondrial Augmentation Technology (MAT)

 Clinical Development

-Minovia is currently evaluating the MAT platform to treat both inherited and non-inherited primary mtDNA diseases.
+Minovia is currently evaluating the MAT platform to treat both rare genetic mitochondrial diseases, as well as age-related mitochondrial dysfunction disorders.

-First generation (Syngeneic mitochondria, MNV-101): In our first clinical study of MAT, Pearson Syndrome patients were treated with autologous HSPCs enriched with healthy, functional mitochondria derived from a maternal blood unit.
-This personalized therapy was developed with the potential to treat only non-inherited mitochondrial disorders, and has shown a favorable safety and efficacy profile in a phase I/II clinical trial and in compassionate use cases for a number of disorders.
-This was published in Science Translational Medicine.
+First generation (Syngeneic maternal mitochondria, MNV-101): In our first clinical study of MAT, Pearson Syndrome patients were treated with autologous HSPCs enriched with healthy, functional mitochondria derived from maternal while blood cells.
+This personalized therapy was developed with the potential to treat only non-inherited mitochondrial disorders, and has shown a favorable safety and efficacy profile in a phase I/II clinical trial for Pearson Syndrome and in compassionate use cases for KSS and Leigh Syndrome.
+The compassionate use cases of single-large mitochondrial DNA deletions was published in Science Translational Medicine.

-Second generation (Allogeneic mitochondria, MNV-201): Our second generation investigational product is being developed with the potential to treat both inherited and non-inherited PMDs, as well as secondary disorders associated with mitochondrial dysfunction.
-Patients will be treated with autologous HSPCs augmented with allogeneic mitochondria harvested.
+Second generation (Allogeneic mitochondria, MNV-201): Our second generation lead investigational product is currently in human studies for Pearson Syndrome and KSS, and in pre-clinical studies for low-risk Myelodysplastic Syndrome (MDS).
+NV-201 has the potential to treat all Primary Mitochondrial Disease (PMDs), as well as secondary disorders associated with mitochondrial dysfunction.

 Clinical Development